Kinfe123/farm-ui/README.md

 pnpm add @kinfe123/farm-ui
 ```

-2. Go to https://farmui.com and grab the id of the UI or component that you want
+2. Go to [farmui components](https://farmui.com/components) and grab the id of the UI or component that you want

 3. Adding the UI or component based on that ID